worldbank/SPI/README.md

 Key characteristics of the SPI are: (i) uses only publicly accessible data; (ii) transparent methodology; (iii) easily replicable; (iv) provides a long-time series to track progress in performance; (v) captures outcomes and supporting elements; (vi) reflects the SDGs; (vii) facilitates at-a-glance comparisons on a global scale.
-We are collecting data on indicators for the 22 pillars above.
+We are collecting data on indicators for the 22 dimensions above.
 For dissemination, the SPI will be presented both in the dashboard format above and as an index for each country.
 Further details on the construction of the new SPI are provided in the remainder of the document.

 # How to use this repository